plesqui/4d-cbct/README.md

 Currently, we are working on the following research questions:
 1) What is the optimum loss-fuction?
 To this end, we are evaluating the performance of our model with the mean-squared error, the absolute error and the structural similarity index metric as loss-functions.

-2) Our prototype is built to improve the reconstructed images.
-Can we build a deep learning model that improves the measured projection data (i.e., the sinograms)?
-How does the performance of such model compares to our current prototype?
+2) Our prototype was built to improve the quality of the reconstructed images.
+Can we build a deep learning model that improves the measured projection data instead (i.e., the sinograms)?
+How does the performance of such model compares to the performance of our current prototype?